RichLogan/JustHealth/Documentation/13.0 Review Documentation/13.1 User Documentation/searchandconnect.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 1.0 Creating the Connection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-1. First click on the tile with a magnifying glass on named search.
+1. First click on the tile named search, this is also the tile with a magnifying glass.

 .. image:: /android/homecarer.png
-   :height: 100px
+   :height: 175px
-   :width: 200 px
+   :width: 350 px
    :scale: 70 %

 2. Then in the search box provided type either the username, firstname or surname of the user you wish to connect to.
-Please note Carers can not connect to another carer and a patient cannot connect to another patient.
+Please note that Carers can not connect to another carer and a patient cannot connect to another patient.

 .. image:: /android/search.png
-   :height: 100px
+   :height: 175px
-   :width: 200 px
+   :width: 350 px
    :scale: 70 %